softwarefactory-project/sf-docs/docs/main_components.rst

 * validate-host: verify and log information about build host
 * upload-logs: upload job logs to a static webserver

-A Zuul(V2) service is also available for migration purpose but its usage is deprecated.

 .. image:: imgs/zuul.jpg
    :scale: 50 %